vladisuave/3dprintingcenter/slides/lesson1-slides.md

 # Welcome to 3D Printing!

+## Establish Class Expectations

+**What are our 3D Printing M&Ms?**

+---

+# Welcome to 3D Printing!

+## Establish Class Expectations

+- Model Respect
+   - respect centermates' work
+   - respect the printers
+      - don't get hurt by them
+      - don't hurt them
+   - respect the mere 45 minutes per center lesson
+- Make Good Choices
+- Solve Problems
+   - If you know how, help your peers

+---

+# Welcome to 3D Printing!

 ## Today's Big Question

 **What is 3D printing and how does it work?**

+---

 # Amazing 3D Printed Objects